carrdelling/google_codejam/README.md

 # google_codejam
-Solutions to problems of past edition of Google CodeJam
+Solutions to problems of previous editions of Google CodeJam.